 2. Building a Business Starts with Building an Audience

 The best approach to building a business is to build an audience first.
 First of all, you need to define your niche and your potential customers.
 Select a particular niche only if there is enough audience.
-Once you define your potential audience, you need to attract them and make them your customers.
+Once you define your potential audience, you must attract and make them your customers.

 How do you attract customers?
 The best way to attract them is to provide value for free.
-Give them something that will surprise them so that they’ll come back again.
+Give them something that will surprise them so that they’ll return.

 The famous entrepreneur Gary Vaynerchuk has a book called Jab, Jab, Jab, Right Hook.
 In this book, he talks about giving a lot of value to your customers that the competition is not doing.
 Once they become your raving fans, you can sell them whatever you want.